 Linux is a free and multitasking operating system.
 This operating system was developed in 1991.
 It is also open-source software.
 It means that its code is available to the public.
 Some versions of Linux use a command-line interface and others use GUI.
 Examples of Linux are LINUX MINT, Manjaro DEBIAN, UBUNTU, etc.

 Solaris is a version of the UNIX operating system.
 It was developed by Sun Microsystems.
-Solaris is a network operating system and also designed for e-commerce applications.
+Solaris is a network operating system also designed for e-commerce applications.
 In addition, it can manage high traffic accounts and security for web transactions.
 The client version of Solaris is also called CDE.

 Embedded Operating Systems

 An operating system that is used in most handheld computers and small devices is called an embedded operating system.
 It resides on a ROM chip.
 Some types of embedded operating systems are: